dashea/dashea.github.io/_posts/2018-03-23-RPM-Dependencies.md

 dependencies, depending on exactly how things are arranged.
 Some strings are simply impossible to include in a boolean expression.
 Boolean dependencies don't explicitly create new restrictions on Provides strings, but they work a lot better if you pretend that they do.

+## Conclusions

+Recent additions to the semantics of RPM dependencies make them both more expressive and more difficult to use.
+Weak dependencies allow the dependency solution to be modified in certain ways while making the dependency solution a more difficult type of problem.
+Boolean dependencies allow the dependency formula to be extended in obvious, clear ways, but at the same time they restrict the formula in less clear ways, redefine the sets of data that the formula uses, and create a language that is not possible to parse entirely correctly.